singhmi4/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6 January 17, 2018

+**Today's Progress**: Introduced to .ejs files for creating html templates that have javascript logic built in

+**Thoughts:**

+*Web Development:*

+EJS is simply an html file that has javascript logic built in.
+I need to get used to using the <%= %> tags for javascript code and the differences for adding content to the page and when it is simply logic based like if statements and loops.
+Moreover, I learned about the res.render() method which takes in the .ejs page as the first arg and then passes in a variable to the .ejs file that you would like to manipulate.
+For example, res.render("home.ejs", {variableExpress: variableEJS}).
+Also, I was re-introduced to objects in arrays and forEach loops which was a great refresher because I forgot how the syntax works for those variables.

+**Link to Work:** Nothing yet

+### Day 5 January 16, 2018

+**Today's Progress**: Setup navigational meshes and learned about raycasting in Unity

+**Thoughts:**

+*Video Game Development:*

+I started off my Unity Game Dev Course session by setting up a navigational mesh that constrained the player's movement which is very important when designing levels.
+It was a very simple process of adding in the mesh through a few menu clicks.
+I then moved on to setting up a crosshair and created logic to allow the player to identify the object they are clicking by using RayCasting.
+The logic for raycasting was very straightforward where you use the ray cast method to collect hit detection data, the distance to extend your ray cast to, etc.

+**Link to Work:** Nothing yet

 ### Day 4: January 15, 2018

 **Today's Progress**: Learned about Express.js framework and built my first 3 apps following the Web Developer Bootcamp course.